 - 1 Burner

 - 2 Flexible hoses (fitted)

 - 3 Light oil filter (fitted)

 - 4 Automatic interceptor ()

 - 5 One-way valve ()

 - 6 Gate valve

-- 7 Quick-closing gate-valve (outside the tank or boiler rooms)
+- 7 Quick-closing gate-valve (not in vicinity of tank or boiler)

-- () Only for installations with gravity, siphon or forced circulation feed systems.
+() Only for installations with gravity, siphon or forced circulation feed systems.
 If the device installed is a solenoid valve, a timer must be installed to delay the valve closing.
 The direct connection of the device without a timer may cause pump breaks.